+7 Prerequisites None

-semester: 1;3
+8 Integration in curriculum semester: 1;3

-9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Oral 11 Grading procedure Oral (100%) The grading will be based to 1/3 on your presentation grade and 2/3 of an oral exam grade.
+9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242

+10 Method of examination Oral

+11 Grading procedure Oral (100%) The grading will be based to 1/3 on your presentation grade and 2/3 of an oral exam grade.
 Each student will receive an individual presentation grade and feedback, but the presentation grade will also consist (25%) of the coordination of the group of presentations of each session as a whole.
 The course will end with an oral exam of 15-20 minutes, counting 2/3 towards the final grade.
 At this exam, each student will be given case to solve (in advance), prepare a solution, briefly summarise it and defend it.
 This case will be of the format "given the policies COUNTRY has in place to decarbonise SECTOR, what should it do - to complement or replace the existing policy mix - in order to reach the 2030 target and enter a path to carbon neutrality by mid-century?"

-12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english class, consisting both of academic literature and of pri texts.
-A book (M. Grubb: Planetary Economics ) will ac us throughout the semester.
-This book is available as There will be substantial reading required in preparation of each class, consisting both of academic literature and of primary policy texts.
-A book (M. Grubb: Planetary Economics ) will accompany us throughout the semester.
+12 Module frequency Only in winter semester

+13 Workload in clock hours Contact hours: 45 h Independent study: 105 h

+14 Module duration 1 semester

+15 Teaching and examination language english

+16 Bibliography There will be substantial reading required in preparation of each class, consisting both of academic literature and of primary policy texts.
+A book (M. Grubb: Planetary Economics) will accompany us throughout the semester.
 This book is available as an open access ebook.
-The full list of mandatory readings will be available on the course page.
-16 Bibliography Michael Grubb (2014): Planetary Economics, Routledge. • Reading list and texts will be provided when the semester starts.
-An initial set of suggested readings will be recommended, but students will need to do their own research of both the theory and empirics of the case studies.
+The full list of mandatory readings will be available on the course page. o Michael Grubb (2014): Planetary Economics, Routledge.
+Reading list and texts will be provided when the semester starts.

-1 Module name 38151 International Aspects of Ecological Economics 5 ECTS 2 Courses / lectures Seminar (still to be added to campo, on short notice) 3 Lecturers Prof. Dr. Salvador Peniche Camps
+1 Module name 38151 International Aspects of Ecological Economics 2,5 ECTS

+2 Courses / lectures

+3 Lecturers -

 4 Module coordinator Prof. Jürgen Kähler 5 Contents The objective of the seminar is for students to incorporate into their vision of socio-environmental problems the theoretical-methodological perspective of ecological economy in the context of international relations.
 The course will emphasize the most acute issues that characterize the current environmental crisis.
 General topics: 1.
 Introduction to ecological economics 2.
 Collapse or crisis: boundaries and resilience of the world operating system 3.
 International trade and environmental deterioration: ecologically unequal trade 4.
 The end of oil and the energy transition 5.
 Economic-ecological aspects of climate change 6 Learning objectives and skills The student will obtain the theoretical and methodological bases to address the uncertainty and complexity of the topic Issues will be addressed from a solidarity and inclusive perspective 7 Prerequisites None.
-8 Integration in curriculum semester: 1;3 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Seminar paper Essay Presentation Reading prior to session, informed class participation, presentation, and final essay.
-10 Method of examination Presentation Reading prior to session, informed class participation, 11 Method of examination Grading procedure Presentation Reading prior to session, informed class participation, Presentation Reading prior to session, informed class participation, presentation, and final essay.
-Seminar paper (40%) Essay (30%) Presentation (30%) Elaboration of infographics by topic of the syllabus (2 to 5) (40%) International presentation "Hemispheric visions of the environmental collapse" (30%) group grade Final essay "Contribution of ecological economics to the study of
+8 Integration in curriculum semester: 1;3 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral Reading prior to session, informed class participation, presentation, and final essay.
+11 Grading procedure Written or oral (pass/fail) Presentation and final essay 12 Module frequency Irregular 13 Workload in clock hours Contact hours: 20 hours Independent study: 55 hours 14 Module duration one term semester 15 Teaching and examination language english 16 Bibliography Introduction to ecological economics Costanza, R. et al (1997).
+Introduction to ecological economics.
+EEUU: Lucie press